Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Abstract

 \section{Abstract}

-In practice, low Earth orbit (LEO) and medium Earth orbit (MEO) satellite networks consist of multiple orbits, each populated with many satellites.
-A widely used spatial architecture for satellites is the Walker constellation, where the longitudes of orbits are equally spaced and the satellites are periodically distributed along the orbits.
-In this paper, we develop a stochastic geometry model for Walker constellations by constructing orbits that are invariant with respect to (w.r.t.)
-Earth's spin and satellites that are invariant w.r.t. orbit-wise rotation.
-This model enables an analysis based on dynamical systems, which allows one to address structural properties such as periodicity and ergodicity.
-It also enables a stochastic geometry analysis where, for a typical user at a given latitude, we derive the performance of downlink communications as a function of key constellation parameters, including orbit inclination and altitude, the number of orbits, the number of satellites, and the user latitude.
+In practice, low Earth orbit (LEO) and medium Earth orbit (MEO) satellite networks consist of multiple orbits which are populated with many satellites.
+A widely used spatial architecture for LEO or MEO satellites is the Walker constellation, where the longitudes of orbits are evenly spaced and the satellites are equally spaced along the orbits.
+In this paper, we develop a stochastic geometry model for the Walker constellations.
+This proposed model enables an analysis based on dynamical system theory, which allows one to address essential structural properties such as periodicity and ergodicity.
+It also enables a stochastic geometry analysis under which we derive the performance of downlink communications of a typical user at a given latitude, as a function of the key constellation parameters.